biswas/Transverse_energy_analysis/README.txt

 	 2.2 Turn data in almost-original BES format into TGraphErrors objects in a ROOT TFile object -- DONE: BES_lambdas.root using BESLambdasToRootFile.cpp

-	3. modify existing code to use the fitting method of the TGraphErrors class instead of the TH1 class
+	--> DONE

+	3. Convert the TGraphErrors objets to TH1 objects because that's what they are supposed to be
+		- algorithm: except for i=n, where n is the number of points in the graph, take the mid-point between the ith and the (i+1)th x-values

 	 -> in progress.............

 	4. figure out the correct method to take care of the fact that the lambda